 - It is expected that students budget enough time to properly submit their assignments via OWL and allow for any unforeseen technological issues.
 Students are expected to regularly backup their assignments and submit well before any deadline. - Students are expected to check the files they submit to OWL to ensure they uploaded a correct and working file.
-No extensions will be given for submitting the wrong file or corrupted file. - Each student will be given four "late coupons" in total for the semester that may be used to submit an assignment one day late per coupon (up to a maximum of 3 days late per assignment). - Late coupons will be applied automatically when an assignment is submitted late, and an estimate will be shown in the OWL gradebook.
+No extensions will be given for submitting the wrong file or corrupted file. - Each student will be given four "late coupons" in total for the semester that may be used to submit an assignment one day late per coupon (up to a maximum of 4 days late per assignment). - Late coupons will be applied automatically when an assignment is submitted late, and an estimate will be shown in the OWL gradebook.
 This tracking in the gradebook is an estimate and not updated in real time.
-It is the student's responsibility to track their current late coupons and ensure the estimate in the gradebook is correct. - If a student has no late coupons remaining or submits an assignment more than 3 days late, a zero grade will be given for the assignment (no partial late marks will be given). - Late coupons must be used before special circumstances are considered. - After all late coupons are used, no extensions will be given for assignments except for in the event of serious medical or compassionate grounds.
+It is the student's responsibility to track their current late coupons and ensure the estimate in the gradebook is correct. - If a student has no late coupons remaining a zero grade will be given for the assignment if it is submitted late (no partial late marks will be given). - Late coupons must be used before special circumstances or medical absences are considered. - After all late coupons are used, no extensions will be given for assignments except for in the event of serious medical or compassionate grounds.
 A student must follow the procedure for Academic Accommodation for Medical Illness as given in this document.
-If an academic accommodation is approved, either a deferred due date will be provided, or the weight of the assignment will be placed on the final exam.
-This decision is up to the course instructor and will be made based on how much time has passed since the due date and the details of the accommodation. - Late coupons can only be used on assignments.
+If an academic accommodation is approved and the assignment is more than 4 days late, the weight of the assignment will be placed on the final exam.
+No extension will be allowed beyond 4 days past the assignment due date. - · Late coupons can only be used on assignments.